az-digital/arizona-bootstrap/site/content/docs/5.2/content/font.md

 ---
 layout: docs
 title: Font
-description: The Proxima Nova font suite is available for official use by University of Arizona employees through a license with Adobe.
+description: Additional fonts are available for official use by University of Arizona employees through a license with Adobe.
 group: content
 toc: true
 extra_js: